 As the reactor failures unfolded the anti-nuclear movement went to work calculating the number of cancers that the Fukushima radiation would cause over their lifetime to those involved.
 A paper was subsequently published.
 Did anybody think to do this calculation when a toxic and carcinogenic plume blossomed over Adelaide with the huge Wingfield fuel fire in March 2012, or when the Chiba oil refinery burned for 12 days after the quake and tsunami in Japan?
 How did the paper calculating the cancers due to Fukushima radiation control for those due to the Chiba smoke?
 It didn’t and nobody bothered in Adelaide, because nobody ever bothers to calculate refinery fire cancers.

 The method used in this paper by physicists Ten Hoeve and Mark Jacobson is explicitly warned against as invalid by international radiation experts.
 Here’s an illustration of the method using alcohol instead of radiation.
 Alcohol causes cancer.
 True enough.
 Let’s suppose that if 1000 people drink a glass of wine a day then eventually 10 will get cancer due to that wine.
 I just made those numbers up, they are to illustrate the method and are intended to be simple to work with rather than accurate, but it is definitely true that alcohol causes cancer and the Cancer Council says there is no safe level so the situation is analogous to the situation with radiation.
-So how many people will get cancer if a billion people drink 1/1000 of a glass per day?
+So how many people will get cancer if a million people drink 1/1000 of a glass per day?
 The anti-nuclear logic used by Hoeve and Jacobson estimates 10,000 cancers.
 The population is consuming 1000 times the alcohol that produced 10 cancers, therefore there will be 10,000 cancers.
 That’s the logic behind the study and the anti-nuclear people have been pulling this rubbish ever since Linus Pauling made it famous.

 Radiation experts advise explicitly against the method of calculation used in the study: